A Survey on Deep Learning for Theorem Proving: Discussions

-\smallsec{Math education} A roadblock to democratizing math education is the lack of qualified tutors to provide feedback to students~\citep{let}.
-Formal mathematics can potentially mitigate the problem by providing an environment for students to explore and receive automatic and reliable feedback.
+\smallsec{Math Education} A roadblock to democratizing math education is the lack of qualified tutors to provide feedback to students~\citep{kumar2023math}.
+Formal mathematics can potentially mitigate this issue by providing an environment for students to explore and receive automatic and reliable feedback.
 AI has demonstrated promise in guiding students in this process.
-For example, Kevin Buzzard reported that Lean Copilot could help prove a number of theorems in his undergraduate course and answer questions on Lean Zulip~\citep{lean2024}.
-To further integrate AI-driven formal tutoring into mainstream education, informalization is also essential to make these formal proofs accessible to students who are not familiar with formal languages.
-Looking ahead, we believe that LLMs and theorem proving could lead to intelligent tutors in a variety of STEM classes.
+For example, \citet{lean2024} reported that Lean Copilot~\citep{copilot} effectively assisted in proving a bunch of problems in his undergraduate course and solved questions on the \href{https://leanprover.zulipchat.com/}{Lean Zulip}.
+To further integrate AI-driven formal tutoring into mainstream education, informalization is essential to make formal proofs accessible to students unfamiliar with formal languages.
+Looking ahead, we believe that theorem proving with LLMs will pave the way for intelligent tutors, enhancing math education for a broader audience.